EtainClub/blurt/README.md

 ## Software Status

-Blurt will launch with steem balances from block 43526969  on  July 4, 2020.
+Blurt will launch with steem balances from block 43526969 on or before July 4, 2020.
 Work is ongoing in the `dev` branch.
 The snapshot-verification code can be found in the `snapshot` branch.

 ## Build